 Step 4: Keep informed

 eSubscribe to OHP Provider Announcements to get automatic e-mail notification whenever DMAP posts a new provider announcement.
-Provider announcements provide updates about OHP operational changes and rule revisions that affect how you do business with DMAP.
+Provider announcements provide updates about OHP operational changes and rule revisions that affect how you do business with OHA.